 2523-07 APPLICATION OF OPERATING EXPERIENCE

 07.01 Inspection Activities.
 NRC inspection observations and findings provide vital input to the OpE program.
 OpE information can also inform NRC inspection activities at other sites.
 NRC inspectors should consider relevant OpE information in preparing for, conducting, and documenting inspection activities.
 Regional OpE coordinators and IOEB staff can assist with filtering OpE information to those items relevant to the planned inspection activities.
-The IOEB SharePoint page lists contacts.
+The internal IOEB SharePoint page lists contacts.

 a.
 IOEB Sharepoint Page.
 Provides an effective method of gathering pertinent OpE information for an inspection from various sources.

 b.
 OpE COMMs.
 Provide a repository of emergent and/or processed OpE information.
 OpE COMMs are useful for explaining events of potential interest in more detail than is possible in the screening summary, allow attachment of diagrams, photos, or drawings which help to clarify issues, and provide a searchable database for events of past significance.
-NRC inspectors should consider subscribing toor performing a historical review ofthe OpE COMM group(s) associated with their current inspection activities.
+NRC inspectors should consider subscribing to, or performing a historical review of, the OpE COMM group(s) associated with their current inspection activities.
 Inspectors may also propose to IOEB staff that an OpE COMM be developed for new or updated OpE.

+c.
+OpE Smart Samples.
+The OpESS program is designed to provide an additional tool that may be used to support inspections (e.g. ROP baseline inspections).
+OpESSs contain examples of inspection samples for existing inspection procedures based on current trends in relevant operating experience.
+They contain a detailed synopsis of selected OpE that the agency considers as having generic safety significance and that can be applied to baseline inspection activities.
+Approved OpESSs are posted on the NRC public website and are linked to in the listing of inspection procedures.
 OpESSs are developed and approved by IOEB, in coordination with IRIB and VPO as appropriate.

-in the corresponding sample description and in the description section of any associated finding1and examples for.
+When an OpESS is performed as part of the baseline inspection program, the applicable section of the pertinent NRC inspection report should reference the OpESS by number in the corresponding sample description and in the description section of any associated finding.
+IMC 0611, “Power Reactor Inspection Reports,” includes additional guidance and examples for documentation.

-.
+NOTE: OpESSs may contain security related, proprietary, or otherwise non-public information (i.e., OpECOMMs, INPO documents, security information).
+Unredacted OpESSs are posted on the internal IOEB SharePoint site.
+Versions posted on the NRC public website may be redacted.

+d.
 Generic Communications.
-Generic Communications dessiminate OpE information to licensees and interested stakeholders including the public.
+Generic Communications dessiminate OpE information to licensees and interested stakeholders, including the public.
 More information about each type of Generic Communication is available on the NRC public website.

-.
+e.
 Feedback.
 Information on potentially generic safety questions may derive from NRC inspection activities.
-Inspection reports are reviewed as part of the OpE process inspection staff are encouraged to forward information on potentially generic safety questions and potentially generic construction deficiency reports to the Regional OpE Coordinators or IOEB for further consideration.
+Inspection reports are reviewed as part of the OpE process, andinspection staff are encouraged to forward information they obtain on any other potentially generic safety questions and potentially generic construction deficiency reports to the Regional OpE Coordinators or IOEB for further consideration.
 Where possible, this should include a clear description of the concern, any information used to determine the the issue likely involves other NRC facilities, any information decribing how the issue was identified, and whether or not any vendors or manufactuers involved may have been notified.
 The regional office should idenfiy a regional staff member knowledgeable about the issue to serve as a communication link begewen the reional offie and IOEB staff to assist in evaulating the issue.

 If counterfeit, fraudulent, or suspect items (CFSI) are identified and there is potential for wrongdoing, these should be treated as allegations.
 The Allegation Review Board will decide whether to engage the Office of Investigation to investigate potential willful aspects.